Total number of police in Wisconsin, already at historic lows, continues to drop

 Law enforcement openings used to attract many applicants.
 Not anymore.

 “When I broke into this business in 1983, there were well over 100 applicants” for openings, Sauve said.
-Now, “we’re getting 6, 8” applicants.
+Now, “we’re getting six, eight” applicants.

 Sheriff’s offices and police departments need to start promoting themselves and recruiting year-round, Palmer said.